 We may use these interval phrases in improvisation, when we need a filler between inspired melodies.
 Also, we may practice any interval the same way, such as Fourths, Fifths, etc...
 Just keep the intervals the same with every note, going up and down.

-The sound for the exercise changes with each new interval jump, so may memorize their steps by listening closely.
+The sound for the exercise changes with each new interval jump, so we may memorize their steps by listening closely.

 And intervals of 4, going down in sound: